 Open doors to use the latest technology.

-Codes can be organized as per business requirements.
+Code organization as per business requirements.

 In case of any change in the services, only that service would require redeployment and modification.